 - 28. The Council's approach to statutory and discretionary payments on termination of employment of Chief Officers, prior to reaching normal retirement age, mirrors the policy applied to all staff in the Council (excluding teachers, where there are different pension arrangements) and is covered within the redundancy policy, in accordance with regulations 5 and 6 of the Local Government (Early Termination of Employment) (Discretionary Compensation) Regulations 2006 and Regulation 12 of the Local Government Pension Scheme (Benefits, Membership and Contribution) Regulations 2007.
-A link to Oldham Council's Redundancy policy can be found in the appendices. - 29.
+The Council's current Redundancy Policy is available to view on the Council's website. - 29.
 Any payments falling outside these provisions or the relevant periods of notice within the contract of employment shall be subject to a rigorous risk assessment, as they would be for any member of staff within the Council and a formal decision will be made by the Director of People and the Director of Legal Services of the Council.